ucopacme/start-here/docs/hands_on_labs.rst

 - boto3 SDK with unit-test

 Submit your solutions to your personal GitHub account in a repository named ``hands-on-lab-solutions``.
-Your console solutions should consist of a step-by-step instruction set or a series of screen-shots or both.
+You do not need to submit a AWS Console solution.
+We will take your word for it.
 AWS CLI solutions can be shell script or a cut-n-paste of your shell session.
+For CloudFormation solutions, submit a yaml or json template file.
+For boto3 solutions, submit an executible python script.

-See the Samples section for a complete example
+See the ``hands_on_lab_sample_solutions`` directory for a complete example.

 Lab 1 - IAM User